Outside and Secondary Employment and Professional Activities for Staff

 No outside professional activity shall be undertaken that might interfere with an administrator’s primary responsibilities to the University.
 While the administrator is encouraged to engage in outside professional activities, such activities must be clearly subordinate to the administrator’s employment with the University and other University service responsibilities.
 While administrators and employees are encouraged to teach at Stevenson, they must do so outside of their regular business hours, e.g., evening and weekends.
 Each administrator is required to receive written permission from the President prior to taking on significant other outside activities that suggest a conflict regarding the administrator’s obligations to Stevenson University (such as regular employment or teaching at another institution).

-The individual administrator’s contract shall take precedence over anything contained in this policy.
+The individual executive or administrator’s contract shall take precedence over anything contained in this policy.